Maximizing email deliverability with SOLO Server Automation

 Cause

-If emails from your SOLO Server Automation account are not being received by your customers or going into their spam / promotions folder, the problem is most likely caused by your IT department using SPF or DMARC policies to prevent anyone from impersonating your company to send malicious or phishing emails (which can lure unsuspecting users into providing sensitive information to hackers).
+If emails from your SOLO Server Automation account are not being received by your customers or going into their spam / promotions folder, the problem is most likely caused by the new policies that went into effect.

 Solution

-Our company uses a commercial 3rd-party service for sending emails, and they have two authentication mechanisms available to allow them to reliably send emails on behalf of your company.
+For DKIM, our company uses a commercial 3rd-party service for sending emails, and they utilize a DKIM authentication mechanism to allow them to reliably send emails on behalf of your company (as long as you are not using a free email service provider like gmail.com).

-1. Option 1 (preferred) is to have your IT department configure your company's Domain Name Service (DNS) records to allow all email addresses from your domain to be sent through the system.
+This is highly recommended, generally required, and involves having your IT department configure your company's Domain Name Service (DNS) records to allow all email addresses from your domain to be sent through the system.
 This is a simple, one-time operation for your IT department.

-2. Option 2 - if you work for a very large company and know that the IT department is not easily accessible, it is possible to authenticate a single email address for use in the system.
-In this case, we would trigger a confirmation email to that email address, and you would click on a link in that email to confirm the request.
+If your IT department is not easily accessible, we would trigger a confirmation email to that email address, and you would click on a link in that email to confirm the request.

 There are several drawbacks to Option 2: